mariodavid/cuba-component-entity-soft-reference/README.md

 ### Foreign keys are valuable, why would someone not want to have them?

 Correct.
 For pretty much every case, there is no need to use soft references.
-Since it misses all the cool features of referencial integrity, there are a lot of downsides.
+Since it misses all the cool features of referential integrity, there are a lot of downsides.
 Why do we still need them?
 Here is an example:

 #### Example: Customer - Order - Comment